 When dealing with colon cancer, the last thing you should have to worry about is the price of gas; however, as trips to treatment centers increase, so does the cost of transportation.
 Gas can be EXPENSIVE (especially if you live somewhere like California)– so why pay for it if you don’t have to?

-Through their Blue Hope Financial Assistance Fund, the Colorectal Cancer Alliance provides checks of $200 to eligible patients facing colon cancer.
-These funds can be used to cover costs associated with daily living, transportation, food, or even utilities.
+Through their Blue Hope Financial Assistance Fund, the Colorectal Cancer Alliance provides checks of $200 to eligible patients facing colorectal cancer.
+These funds can be used to cover cancer related costs associated with daily living, transportation, food, or even utilities.

 Financial Assistance For Colon Cancer Patients Type #6: Fundraising